jainsumit12/crwal4aichat/README.md

 uvicorn api.main:app --host 0.0.0.0 --port 8001 --reload
 ```

-The API will be available at `http://localhost:8001`.
-You can access the interactive
+The API will be available at `http://localhost:8001`

 ### API Endpoints